7i7o/blockchain-developer-bootcamp-final-project/README.md

 Using NFTs to replace traditional prescriptions

-- Doctors can use their registered wallet to mint a NFT prescription, that gets transfered to the patient's wallet.
+- Doctors can use their registered wallet to mint a NFT prescription, that gets transfered to the patient's wallet
 - Patients can then transfer (approve?) the prescription to a Pharmacist's wallet in exchange for the medication
 - Pharmacy can receive compensation directly from patient or its Health Insurance